CodeNinjaSecrets/Recipe-Book/README.md

-Recipe Book Welcome to the Recipe Book repository!
+Welcome to the Recipe Book repository!
 This project is a collection of my favorite recipes, complete with step-by-step instructions, images, and videos.

 Table of Contents Dal Rice Curd Rice with Finger Chips Dal Rice A simple and delicious recipe for Dal Rice.